How To Install A Drainage Channel Under Your Curb Ramp

 After you have cleaned the curb to remove all dirt, lay down the substrate over the top of the drainage channel to cover the curb gap from the top of the curb to the bottom of the gutter.

 Next, lay the drainage pipe in the middle of the curb gap, where water flows naturally.
-Use construction adhesive to anchor the tube to the substrate.
-Let it cure.
+Use the enclosed adhesive to anchor the tube to the substrate.
+Let it dry thoroughly.
+Warning: Do not use too big of a pipe for your curb gap because it can compromise the integrity of the ramp.
+For standard rolled curbs, customers have reported success with drainage pipes ½-1 inch in diameter.

-Prime the substrate surface as well as the top and sides of the drainage channel with a thin layer of the remaining adhesive.
+Prime the substrate surface (or curb surface, if not using a substrate) as well as the top and sides of the drainage channel with a thin layer of the remaining adhesive.